 Any other technical matter not defined elsewhere in this document

-* Item a) is subject to confirmation by the Sponsor.
+*Items a) and c) also require approval of the Standards Committee to take effect.

 7.2 Voting Between Meetings

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.
+This clause shall not be modified.

-At the discretion of the Chair, the Working Group shall be allowed to conduct votes between meetings by the use of a letter or electronic ballot.
+The Working Group Chair shall conduct votes authorized by the Working Group in a timely fashion.
+The Working Group Chair may conduct votes between meetings by the use of a letter or electronic ballot.
 If such actions are to be taken, they shall follow the rules of IEEE Bylaw I-300.4(4).

 8.0 Communications